 The Dream World

-The Dream World, also known as the Nightmare Realm, is the ‘first afterlife’ or ‘false limbo’ that spirits must endure while waiting to be judged by The Goddess Scara.
-While they are waiting to be judged they are stripped of their body and coated in a substance called orbsoul.
+The Dream World is the ‘first afterlife’ or ‘false limbo’ that spirits must endure while waiting to be judged by the Goddess Scara.
+While they are waiting to be judged they are stripped of their body and coated in a deep, blackish substance called orbsoul.
 The orbsoul shapes into the body of a burnsay, which they may use for up to 1,000 eclipses before their judgement is passed.
 The 1,000 eclipses give them time to repent for their sins; though if they believe they have been pure they may seek judgement immediately, at risk of not being accepted.

 Some Animon refuse to go into the first afterlife after they have sinned beyond repentance.
-The spirits who escape the judgement of Scara are believed to have run from Anari’s light and oppose Peri’s guidance and fled into the skies of their own accord; as Scara has given them no light the skies they inhabit become Dark Sky.
+The spirits who escape the judgement of Scara are believed to have run from Anari’s light, and now oppose Peri’s guidance; fleeing into the skies of their own accord.
+As Scara has given them no light the skies they inhabit become Dark Sky.

-When a spirit is accepted into the High-World they are given their true body back.
+When a spirit is accepted into the High-World they are given their true form back.
 In place of their heart (which is removed by Animon during burial) is a strand of Scara’s hair.
-The hair glows brightly, and this is what makes the spirits in the High-World give off light.
+This hair glows brightly, and this is what makes the spirits in the High-World give off light.

 Dark Sky is the afterlife taken by those who flee from Scara’s judgement.

-Heck’ne’s dusty sky has lead Animon to believe that their sky welcomes the evil spirits without question, which encourages the racist and discriminatory behaviour between the two religions.
+Heck’ne’s dusty sky has lead Animon to believe that their sky welcomes the evil spirits without question, which encourages the xenophobic and discriminatory behaviour between the two religions.

-Another Dark Sky effect is created by Fallen Cloud’s Fire Towers.
-The Animon who live there believe the reason the stars refuse to appear above their home is because of the evil that was released during the Fire of the Field looms in their homeland, and that the fire in the Fire Tower is a reflection of that evil.
+Another Dark Sky effect is created by Fallen Cloud’s fire towers.
+The Animon who live there believe the reason the stars refuse to appear above their home is because of the evil that was released during the Fire of the Field looms in their homeland, and that the fire in the fire towers is a reflection of that evil.
 They say it pollutes the sky’s pure light and chases away the good spirits.
-Many Animon from Fallen Cloud City want to destroy the Fire Towers because of this but are unable to because of the country’s dependence on the towers, and the fact that Fallen Cloud City is an Okaras dominated country and not an Animon dominated country.
+The very few Animon that still reside Fallen Cloud City want to dismantle the fire towers because of this but are unable to because of the country’s dependence on the towers, and the fact that Fallen Cloud City is an Okaras dominated country that will not change for Animon beliefs.

 Traditional Burial Rituals

-Very few Animon refer to the month as Sonfe anymore; many don’t even know that the name of the month is Sonfe.
-This causes some issues with other religions who don’t celebrate the month like Animon do and use its real name.
-Some kingdoms, including the Rendi and Felinic Gallamor, have made it compulsory for schools to teach the difference between Summerfest and Sonfe, but not many are following suit.
+Very few Animon refer to the month as Sonfe anymore; many don’t even know that the name of the month is Sonfe and not Sunfest.
+This causes some issues with other religions who don’t celebrate the month like Animon do and instead use its real name.
+Some kingdoms, including the Rendi and Felinic Gallamor, have made it compulsory for schools to teach the difference between Sunfest and Sonfe, but not many Animon-dominated countries are following suit.

-The day before Summerfest, Animon will decorate their homes with soulstone, heart fungus, and other glowing materials.
-There are friendly competitions to see who can make their house’s glow the prettiest; those who take part in the Summerfest often use water or glass to craft reflective decorations that enhance the lights they hang.
+The day before Sunfest, Animon will decorate their homes with soulstone, heart fungus, and other glowing materials.
+There are friendly competitions to see who can make their house’s glow the prettiest; those who take part in the Sunfest often use water or glass to craft reflective decorations that enhance the lights they hang.

-Each day of the Summerfest has its own unique name and ceremony.
-These names are not part of the month Sonfe; they are connected to the Summerfest and only celebrated by religious Animon.
+Each day of the Sunfest has its own unique name and ceremony.
+These names are connected to the month of Sonfe; but the ceremonies are connected to the Sunfest and only celebrated by religious Animon.
 It is considered an insult to the High-World to not celebrate the appropriate thing on its day.
-It is also considered bad luck to sleep on the Summerfest nights so most Animon try to stay awake until Tanda; when they feel protected.
+It is also considered bad luck to sleep on the Sunfest nights so most Animon try to stay awake until Tanda; when they feel protected.